AllisonW2323/creativecode/bot/New Readme.md

 This bot is still possible of over 200,000 possible combinations.

-The bot is hosted at Cheap Bots Done Quick, the code is made with Tracery grammar.
+The bot is hosted at Cheap Bots Done Quick, the code is made with Tracery grammar. here: https://cheapbotsdonequick.com/source/TumpToupeTroubl